joergschwarzwaelder/hhc2020/Objective-11/README.md

 ## Objective 11b: Part 2

 The objective is to modify Jack Frosts block back from Nice to Naughty and to make available the hidden PDF pages by changing only four bytes.
-Interestingly the Elf states that the Jack's score is 4,294,935,958 (0xffff8596) whereas in the Blockchain the score is 0xffffffff.
-I assume t

 MD5 works using chunks of 64 bytes.
 It is possible increase a value at offset #9 of MD5 block #m without changing the MD5 hash by also decreasing the value at offset #9 of MD5 block #m+1 (entangled positions) (this does not work in general; https://github.com/corkami/collisions#unicoll-md5 and https://www.mdeditor.tw/pl/2YZs)
 With this information the naughty/nice value can be changed from "1" (Nice) to "0" (Naughty) (offset #9 in MD5 block #1) and one specific value in the PDF document from "2" to "3" (to make the original naughty messages visible; PDF Page Catalog) (offset #9 in MD5 block #4).